-Part memoir and part creative non-fiction, this book explores the lives of Bettina Entzminger’s misfit female ancestors, including a former slave and concubine to her third great uncle, a great aunt committed to the South Carolina State Hospital for forty years, a great aunt who unwittingly married a gay man at a time when divorce was not legal in South Carolina, and a first cousin who died young after thirty years of mourning her late mother.
+Entzminger links several generations of women from pre-Civil War years to the present, including Victoria, a former slave and concubine to her third great uncle, Rosalee, a great aunt committed to the state hospital for forty years, and Louise, an aunt who unwittingly married a gay man at a time when divorce was not legal in South Carolina.
+She also shares candid details of her rebellious youth and her own struggles with marriage and parenthood.

 ABOUT THE AUTHOR

 Betina Entzminger is a Southern-born writer and English professor, currently living and working in Pennsylvania.
 A quadruple divorcee and mother of two teenagers, Entzminger holds a Ph.D. in English from the University of North Carolina at Chapel Hill.
 Her academic publications include two books: The Belle Gone Bad: White Southern Women Writers and the Dark Seductress (LSU Press, 2001) and Contemporary Reconfigurations of American Literary Classics (Routledge, 2012) and many essays on American literature.

 She loves travelling, gardening, southern history, genealogy, animals, and antiques.
 She is also a feminist who loves men.